UnexpectedMaker/SQUiXL/examples/arduino/readme.md

 This example show you how to switch the IOMUX to use the I2S audio system to play a pre-encoded WAV file on boot and to play different tones based on where you touch the scree.

 It also shows you how to write text to the screen as well as drawling lines and circles with random colors.

+**Note:** The Audio Example requires the ESP8266Audio library to be installed.

 ## SQUiXL Photo Viewer
 This example shows you how to switch the IOMUX to the uSD card slot to load JPG files from the card and show them on the screen, like a photo viewer.